codecrafters-io/build-your-own-redis/stage_descriptions/streams-02-cf6.md

 ### Redis Streams & Entries

-A Redis stream is a data type that stores a sequence of entries.
+A [Redis stream](https://redis.io/docs/latest/develop/data-types/streams/) is used to store a sequence of entries in chronological order at a given key.
 Each entry consists of a unique ID and one or more key-value pairs.

-Streams are great for applications that need to handle real-time data, like event logs and message queues.

 For example, if you were using a Redis stream to store data for a temperature & humidity monitor, the stream might look like this: